musatovev/Demo-autotest-project/README.md

 # Demo autotest project

-Smoke tests check the copying of files to disk.yandex, and then generate a Allure report.
+Smoke tests check copying of files to disk.yandex, and then generate Allure report.
 The project has junit.properties for parallel testing

 <img src="report.png" alt="report"/>